Perfect complexes on algebraic stacks: Perfect complexes, projection formulas, and finite duality

 \subsection{Perfect complexes}

-Recall that if $A$ is a ring, then a complex $P \in \DCAT(A)$ is \fndefn{perfect} if it is quasi-isomorphic to a bounded complex of finitely generated and projective $A$-modules.
-We saw in Example \ref{ex:compact_ring} that the perfect complexes are the compact objects of $\DCAT(A)$.
+We recall some notions from \cite[Exp.~II]{MR0354655} (also see \cite[Tag \spref{08FK}]{stacks-project}).
+If $A$ is a ring, then a complex of $A$-modules $P$ is \emph{strictly perfect} if it is a bounded complex of finitely generated and projective $A$-modules.
+More generally, if $A$ is a sheaf of rings on a site $E$, then a complex $P=(P^k)$ of $A$-modules is \emph{strictly perfect} if it is a bounded complex and each term $P^k$ is a direct summand of a finite free $A$-module.
+A complex $P \in \DCAT(A)$ is \emph{perfect} if it is locally strictly perfect.